Prioritized Semantic Learning for Zero-shot Instance Navigation: Experiments

 \subsection{Experimental Setup}

 \paragraph{\textbf{Datasets.}} During pre-training, we utilize the 7,200,000 episodes generated by ZSON~\cite{zson} from HM3D~\cite{hm3dv2}.
 We randomly select 4 goal images for each episode from 10 candidates with minimal entropy in Eqn.~\ref{eq:entropy}.
 For \objectnav evaluation, we adopt the habitat2022 challenge dataset with 2000 episodes and 6 object categories.
 For \instancenav, we first evaluate the agent on IIN dataset~\cite{iin}, an image-goal track with 795 unique instances in 1000 test episodes, and then extend it to the text-goal setting.
+The agent is tested on 20 scenes excluded from the 800 training scenes.

 \paragraph{\textbf{Agent Configuration.}} We follow the configuration in~\cite{zson} with an agent height of 0.88m, radius of 0.18m, and a single $640\times480$ RGB sensor with a 79$^\circ$ horizontal field-of-view (HFOV) placed 0.88m from the ground.
 For \instancenav, in the image-goal setting, the agent receives a goal image captured in a random camera configuration that does not match the agent's own.
 In the text-goal setting, the agent receives text description of both intrinsic and extrinsic attributes (\eg \textit{``Find a double bed and its material is a beige bamboo frame.
 There are only two objects around the bed: a table and a window."}).
 For \objectnav, the agent receives the category text as instruction like ``\textit{Find a bed}''.